Neev213/StellarCred/README.md

 - **ZK verification is real**, on soroban-sdk 26 with host-native BN254 (`soroban_sdk::crypto::bn254`) — on-chain verification fits the resource budget (~0.014 XLM/verify on testnet per the reference repo).
-- **21 contract tests pass**, including real proof verification for all four credential types, in-circuit ECDSA, untrusted-issuer and wrong-issuer-key rejections, and a proof-expiry test that advances ledger time.
+- **21 contract tests pass**, including real proof verification for all credential types, in-circuit ECDSA, untrusted-issuer and wrong-issuer-key rejections, and a proof-expiry test that advances ledger time.
 - **Toolchain is pinned**: Noir `1.0.0-beta.9`, Barretenberg `bb 0.87.0`, matching the verifier crate; the VK is deterministic from the circuit.
 - Server-side issuance, multi-claim flow, the return-URL redirect, the